MSc Innovative Technology for Healthy Living

 International mobility during the programme

-Each student is encouraged to spend their third semester at another university to gain other I&E experience and to take courses that are not available at KTH.
-For example, during the mobility semester, students might undertake an internship at the premises of the partner university or through clinical, SME or industrial placements.
+Each student is encouraged to spend their third semester at another university to gain other I&E experience and take courses not available at KTH.
+For example you might intern at other university's premises or through clinical, SME or industrial placements.

-Academic exchange can be proceeded but not limited to these five highly ranked partner universities:
+Academic exchange can proceed, but is not limited, to these five highly-ranked partner universities:

 - Università degli Studi di Napoli Federico II (Unina)